ConnorSGeorge/Project_1_370_Team_8/APP_FEATURES.md

 ## Prerequisites

 1. Ensure Docker is installed on your system.
 You can install Docker by following the official [Docker installation guide](https://docs.docker.com/get-docker/).
+2. Ensure that your MongoDB service is running, with an already populated version of the storedb from class
-2. Build the Docker image for the application:
+3. Build the Docker image for the application:
    ```bash
    docker build -t sanic-app .
    ```
-3. Run the Docker container:
+4. Run the Docker container:
    ```bash
    docker run -p 8000:8000 sanic-app
    ```